miketromba/ip-to-geo-cli/Readme.md

 **Warning:** This CLI uses the free, HTTP-only version of the IPStack service.
 Any IPs you pass through it (and the returned geolocation information) will be transmitted insecurely.

+**Note:** The installation documentation in this Readme is only provided for Unix-like systems (Mac / Linux) at this time.

 ## Installation
 1. [Install Docker](https://www.docker.com/get-started/) on your machine
 2. Run the command: `docker pull miketromba/ip-to-geo-cli:latest` to pull the latest version from Docker Hub